arkik21/ai_portfolio_manager/readme.md

 # Run on a schedule with a custom interval (e.g., 4 hours)
 python main.py --schedule --interval 4

+# Run on a schedule in test mode
+python main.py --test --schedule
 ```

 ### Setting Up as a Service